somof/CarND-Behavioral-Cloning-work/writeup_report.md

-##1.3.
+###1.3.
 Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
-The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.
+The file shows the pipeline I used for training and validating the model, the generator to save memories when training and validating are executed with huge umber of dataset, the graph plot code to output the loss curve of each training and validation, and it contains comments to explain how the code works.

-#2.
+##2.
 Model Architecture and Training Strategy

-##2.1.
-Feasibility Study in models architecture
+###2.1.
+Feasibility study in model architectures
 <!-- ##2.1.
 Appropriate models architecture has been employed -->

-Before designing a model, I had some tests on typical models explained in "Behavioral Cloning" lesson as follow.
+Before designing a model, I had tests on typical models explained in "Behavioral Cloning" lesson as follow.

   1. flat model
   2. LeNet model
   3. NVIDIA model (PilotNet)

 These models are defined as following:

+#### Flat model

 	# flat model
     model = Sequential()